gf-eaton/procedures/codesys/status.md

    - [x] Some difficulties with smp manager (get configuration file) not everyone has the issues
      - [ ] J was ok G not working for a complete week
      - [x] WORKAROUND get config file via ssh (.215)
-     - [ ] POSSIBLE WORKAROUND NEW version of smp manager is available b27700
+     - [ ] POSSIBLE WORKAROUND NEW version of smp manager is available b27700 (or use daily build)

 ### Known Issues
- - [ ] Network stability and speed (workable but benchmark shows degradation) (Warrendale).
+ - [ ] Network stability and speed (workable but benchmark shows degradation of 10.130.129.* compared to 166.99.230.* ) (Warrendale).
- - [ ] .211 unusable due to mapping issue (values badly passed).
+ - [ ] Device .211 : unusable due to mapping issue (values badly passed).
 Need to be worked/refurshised.
- - [ ] .214 unable to connect the device on the codesys side.
+ - [ ] Device .214 : unable to connect the device on the codesys side.
 Resulting in not able to debug source code.

 ## `--->` Week 2023-10-23 @ 2023-10-27 `WE ARE HERE`
  - [x] Brossard office racks not ready, none of the required was purchased for the rack/cabinet